Walter Thurmond

-Walter Riley Thurmond III (born August 12, 1987) is a former American football safety.
-He was drafted by the Seattle Seahawks of the National Football League (NFL) in the fourth round of the 2010 NFL Draft.
+Walter Riley Thurmond III (born August 12, 1987) is an American former professional football player who was a safety in the National Football League.
+He was selected by the Seattle Seahawks in the fourth round of the 2010 NFL draft.
 He won Super Bowl XLVIII with the Seahawks over the Denver Broncos, and he also played for the New York Giants and Philadelphia Eagles.
-He played college football at Oregon.
-He also played recreational softball in Philly in spring 2016 under the pseudonym Dick Mahoney.
+He played college football for the Oregon Ducks.

-Thurmond was a founding member of the historically great Seahawks defensive unit nicknamed the Legion of Boom.
+Thurmond was a founding member of the Seahawks defensive unit nicknamed the Legion of Boom.

-Early years
+Early life

 Thurmond attended West Covina High School in West Covina, California, where he was a two-sport star in both football and track.
-Considered one of California’s fastest players, he helped lead West Covina to the CIF Southern Section Division VII championship and a 11-2-1.
+Considered one of California's fastest players, he helped lead West Covina to the CIF Southern Section Division VII championship and a 11–2–1.
 He recorded 29 receptions for 730 yards and seven touchdowns his senior season in addition to rushing for more than 400 yards and two more scores.
 He added 85 tackles and five interceptions to earn All-San Gabriel Valley Region honors.
 He also received All-CIF Southern Section second-team plaudits as a wide receiver in 2004 after attracting first-team All-San Antonio League, All-CIF And all-Valley attention following his 2003 campaign.